eclipse-vertx/vert.x/python_web_tutorial.md

 ### Scaling the web server

 Scaling up the web server part is trivial.
 Simply start up more instances of the webserver.
-You can do this by changing the line that starts the `web-server` module to something like:
+You can do this by changing the line that starts the `vertx.web-server` module to something like:

     # Start 32 instances of the web server!
 	import vertx

-    vertx.deploy_verticle('web-server', web_server_conf, 32)
+    vertx.deploy_module('vertx.web-server-v1.0', web_server_conf, 32)

 (*Vert.x is clever here, it notices that you are trying to start multiple servers on the same host and port, and internally it maintains a single listening server, but round robins connections between the various instances*.)